lgatto/TeachingMaterial/index.md

 ### Using GNU make

-You probably already have make installed on your computer.
-Type `make` in a terminal to see.
+You probably already have GNU make installed on your computer.
+Type `make --version` in a terminal/shell to see.

 To use make: